MSUDataAnalytics/Archive/Readme.md

 You will be required to understand elementary mathematics in this course and should have at least some exposure to statistical theory.
 The class is front-loaded technically: early lectures are more mathematically oriented, while later lectures are more applied.

 The topics covered in this course are listed later in this document.
-I will assign readings sparingly from [Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf).
-This text is available for free online.
-Additional readings are listed on the syllabus, and I encourage interested students to pursue them.
-I will provide lecture notes online for you to review and prepare for coming lectures.
+I will assign readings sparingly from [Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf), henceforth referred to as ISL.
+This text is available for free online and, for those who like physical books, can be purchased for about $25.
 Importantly, the lectures deviate a fair bit from the reading, and thus you will rely on your course notes much more than you might in other classes.

-If—-after you have read this document and preferably after attending the first lecture—-you have any questions about whether this course is appropriate for you, please come talk to me.
+If---after you have read this document and preferably after attending the first lecture---you have any questions about whether this course is appropriate for you, please come talk to me.
 Anybody is permitted to attend the lectures and I am delighted if people can benefit.

 ## What This Course is Not